Eligibility and Exclusions

 - Toledo, Ohio area organizations working in the area of Mental Health may be eligible for grants through our Donor Advised Fund at the Toledo Community Foundation.
 Please visit www.toledocf.org for information.

-- Applicants must be able to comply with all narrative and financial reporting requirements as outlined in our Application Instructions or Grant Agreements.
+- Applicants must comply with all narrative and financial reporting requirements as outlined in our Application Instructions and Grant Agreements.

 - If the organization is a previous or current grantee, it must be in good standing with all reporting requirements and use of funds, as determined by Foundation staff.